USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

 **IOAPI library**

 The I/O API library provides an interface between the netCDF libraries and CMAQ to handle input and output (I/O) calls throughout the CMAQ code.
-The latest version of the IOAPI library (version 3.2) is available for download at https://www.cmascenter.org/ioapi/documentation/all_versions/html/AVAIL.html#v32.
+The latest version of the IOAPI library (version 3.2) is available for download at https://www.cmascenter.org/download/software/ioapi/ioapi_3-2.cfm?DB=TRUE   **Version Supported: IOAPI 3.2 tagged 2020111**

 The general steps for installation of IOAPI libraries on a Linux system (with C-shell and GNU compilers) are below.
 These instructions are an example and we recommend using the latest release available at the time of your CMAQ installation.